Nexosis/nexosis.github.io/_guides/ApiKeys.md

 ## Protect Your Key

-Each account will alway have two concurrent active API keys, designated as "Primary" and "Secondary."
+Each account will always have two concurrent active API keys, designated as "Primary" and "Secondary."
 In certain situations, it may be necessary to discard one of these keys and create a new one -- for example, if a developer accidently commits their Nexosis API key to a public source code repo for all the world to see.
 For situations like these, one or both of the API keys can be regenerated, activating a new key immediately supplanting the old key rendering it useless.
-Any program using the old revoked key will then fail with 401 Unautorized errors from the API endpoint.
+Any program using the old revoked key will then fail with 401 Unauthorized errors from the API endpoint.

 <p align="center">  <img alt="API Keys" src="/assets/img/api_keys.png"/><br/>
 <strong><em>Click "Regenerate" to revoke the old key and generate a new one.</em></strong></p>